rumkex/osdb-mpv/README.md

 Flag subtitles automatically when switching to the next subtitle suggestion.
 Default is 'no'.

+    allowFilenameSearch=[yes|no]

+Use the file name in addition to the file hash when querying the subtitles database.
+This will include more results but those might not actually match the movie (depends on how the file name is formatted).

 You can either add those to MPV configuration file, for example:

     script-opts=osdb-autoLoadSubtitles=yes,osdb-numSubtitles=100